naipmoro/gramm/README.md

 ## Gramm

 Gramm is an Antlr4-based Metamath proof verifier.
-Antlr4 creates a parser and lexer from the supplied grammar ([MM.g4]) and provides support code for walking the generated parse tree(s).
+From the supplied Metamath grammar ([MM.g4]), Antlr4 creates a parser and a lexer and provides support code for walking the generated parse tree.

 ## Maven build